+Introduction

-Introduction Co-Directors Geoff Cobham and Zoë Barry Superluminal brings Patch's renowned light play and visual storytelling into an unexpected location - the South Australian Museum - and invites children to take part.
+Co-Directors Geoff Cobham and Zoë Barry

+Superluminal brings Patch's renowned light play and visual storytelling into an unexpected locations and invites children to take part.
 Installations are a fantastic way for young children to engage with art and to follow their own impulses within a creative space.
-We love making theatre shows for 4-8-year-olds but what they really want is to play - to be on stage with us and be part of the action - and Superluminal allows them to do this.
-Superluminal gives children the opportunity to explore light and nature in a captivating, hands-on experience within Adelaide's iconic Museum.
+We love making theatre shows for 4-8-year-olds, but what they really want is to play - to be on stage with us and be part of the action.
+Superluminal lets them to do this, giving them opportunities to explore light and nature in a captivating, hands-on experience!

 Acknowledgement of Country Patch Theatre acknowledge that we work, create, and play on the traditional lands of the Kaurna people, the Custodians of the Adelaide plains and surrounding regions.
-We acknowledge and pay respect to the Traditional Owners of the Country our work is presented on, and to all First Nations people and Elders past, present, and emerging.
+We acknowledge and pay respect to the Traditional Owners of the Country our work is presented on, and to all First Nations people and Elders past and present.
 Always was, always will be, Aboriginal land.
+Throughout this document the term Aboriginal is used to refer to both Aboriginal and Torres Strait Islander people.
+We recognise the diversity of Aboriginal peoples, communities and cultures across Australia.
 Welcome Welcome to Patch Theatre's Superluminal Education Resource.
-This resource contains a mix of activities suitable for pre- and post-show exploration and has been designed specifically with the Early Years Framework and Australian Curriculum (R-3) in mind - curriculum and general capability links are provided.
-These activities and prompts are open-ended. can be adapted for a range of learners and can be linked to multiple learning areas such as The Arts, Science, and Humanities and Social Sciences.
+This resource contains a mix of activities suitable for pre- and post-show exploration and has been designed specifically with the Early Years Framework and Australian Curriculum (R-3) in mind.
+Curriculum and general capability links are provided.
+These activities and prompts are open-ended. can be adapted for a range of learners and can be linked to multiple learning areas such as The Arts.
+Science, and Humanities and Social Sciences.
 Key themes and ideas from the show can be explored through discussion questions, art making, creative provocations, scientific investigations and literacy tasks.
 They can be used to inspire whole units of work, or simply to prepare children to make a stronger connection to the experience and to get as much as they can from the performance.
 Visit our website For printable worksheets and online resources patchtheatre.org.au/ learn

-Art: Cedric Varcoe (above) and Luku Kuku (left)
+Art: Cedric Varcoe (above) and Luku Kuku (left) Curriculum Connections